Roy97/AgentLLM/README.md

 ```console
 ollama pull nomic-embed-text
 ```
-- Generate API keys for Unstructured and add as environment variables
+- Generate API keys for Unstructured and add as an environment variable
 - Install package dependencies from requirements.txt
 - Execute
 ```console